Irelia-ja/outrage_cause_predict/README.md

 In recent years, with the rapid socio-economic development and accelerated urbanization, the demand for electricity has been growing.
 However, frequent and irregular power outages not only cause great inconvenience to residents' living and production activities, but also have a significant socio-economic impact.
 The causes of power outages are varied and may include natural disasters (e.g., storms, earthquakes), equipment failures, human factors, and overloading of the power system.
 In order to better understand and respond to these outages, the study of past outage data and causes of outages is particularly important.

 ### Project Significance ###
-The aim of this project is **to explore the main causes of outage and find a reasonable way to predict them through in-depth analysis of outage data from various states in the US.** At the micro level, this will help electric utilities improve their emergency response to outages.
+The aim of this project is **to explore the main causes of outage and find a reasonable way to predict them through in-depth analysis of outage data from various states in the U.S..** At the micro level, this will help electric utilities improve their emergency response to outages.
 By optimizing the maintenance and management of the power system, this improves the reliability of the power system.
 At the macro level, this can provide a scientific basis for policy makers to effectively reduce the frequency and duration of blackout events caused by human factors.
 Ultimately, this will help promote the construction of smart grids and save socio-economic costs.

 ### Introduction to the dataset ###
 In this project, we use a dataset from the Laboratory for Advancing Sustainable Critical Infrastructure at Purdue University (https://engineering.purdue.edu/LASCI/research- data/outages) This dataset includes the major outages witnessed by different states in the continental U.S. Besides major outages, this data contains information on geographical location of the outages, regional climatic information, land-use characteristics, electricity consumption patterns and economic characteristics of the states affected by the outages.